golang/dep/FAQ.md

 Only your project's directly imported dependencies are affected by a `dependencies` entry in the manifest.
 Transitive dependencies are unaffected.

-Use an `overrides` entry for transitive dependencies.
+Use an `override` entry for transitive dependencies.

 ## How do I constrain a transitive dependency's version?
 First, if you're wondering about this because you're trying to keep the version